EstimatedEst. Read Time: 8 minutes

 angel of death lower back exercise

-For this exercise you start out flat on your stomach with a neutral spine.
+1. For this body weight exercise you start out flat on your stomach with a neutral spine.
 Most lower back workouts for men include some sort of prone exercise in which you raise your upper body off the floor.
 However, moving only the top part of your body isn’t enough, because we need to get the glutes involved, too.

-Lift the toes, knees and thighs off the ground with legs straight along with the upper body, as high as you can to get extension through the hips and glutes.
+2. Lift the toes, knees and thighs off the ground with legs straight along with the upper body, as high as you can to get extension through the hips and glutes.
 Keep knees slightly bent to keep them off the ground.
-Squeeze your shoulder blades to pull your chest off the floor while maintaining tight core muscles.

-Take a five second cadence to move your hands from an overhead position in an arc all the way down to your sides.
+4. Take a deep breath and then take a five second cadence to move your hands from an overhead position in an arc all the way down to your sides, maintaining a slight bend in the elbows.
 Rotate your hands to palms facing together as you come up and then rotate your hands to palms facing up as you go down.
-Take five seconds to go from the top to the bottom, and then five seconds to back up to the top.
-Don’t lower your torso or your legs until your 10 reps are complete.

-As you can see, literally every muscle in my back is working in this movement and we’ve got this really strong, lengthened contraction in our low back and glutes, forcing them to work over the duration of the exercise.
+WHAT MAKES IT EFFECTIVE: As you can see, literally every muscle in my back is working in this movement and we’ve got this really strong, lengthened contraction in our low back and gluteal muscles, forcing them to work over the duration of this effective movement.
+The Angel of Death is one of my favorite advanced exercises for lower back because it’s so effective.
+It gets its name from the nice, little snow angels you’re going to be making with your arms.
+You’re going to wish you’d died about five or six reps in!

 4.)
 PULSED I – 10 REPS (5 SECONDS OF PULSING / 5 SECONDS HOLD)